 Now that it’s fall, live theater is still in a holding pattern, but teens who love the stage can still continue to grow.

 4 Ways to Keep the Drama Coming:

-If the curtain has gone down on your theatre-loving teen’s summer plans, here are four ways they can still scratch their performing itch:
+If the curtain has gone down on your theatre-loving teen’s dreams and plans, here are four ways they can still scratch their performing itch: